-This report has been prepared in behalf of Ian Campbell in support of a Development Application to Douglas Shire Council for a Development Permit for Material Change of Use of an existing self-contained Motel Unit for the purpose of a Dwelling Unit/Multiple Dwelling Unit of premises at Unit 22, 9 Grant Street, Port Douglas and described as Lot 12 on SP154579.
+This report has been prepared in behalf of William Conway in support of a Development Application to Douglas Shire Council for a Development Permit for Material Change of Use of an existing Caretakers Residence for the purpose of a Dwelling Unit/Multiple Dwelling Unit of premises at Unit 31, 9 Grant Street, Port Douglas and described as Lot 21 on SP154579.

-The application premises is an existing two bedroom self-contained motel unit located on the second floor of an existing mixed use development on the corner of Macrossan Street and Grant Street, Port Douglas.
-It contains an area of 107m and contains two bedrooms, living/dining and kitchen and two balconies with one access from the living area and one accessed from the main bedroom.

-Associated with the premises is an allocated car parking space that forms part if the title and is located in a secure basement.
+The application premises is an existing three bedroom self-contained Caretakers Residence located on the second floor of an existing mixed use development on the corner of Macrossan Street and Grant Street, Port Douglas.
+Associated with the are two allocated car parking space that form part if the title and are located in a secure basement.